junbetterway/spring-cloud-func-aws-lambda-kafka-event-source-basic/README.md

 The main goal of this __[repository](https://github.com/junbetterway/spring-cloud-func-aws-lambda-kafka-event-source-basic)__ is to introduce you on how we can create a serverless function using __AWS Lambda__ and creating a trigger via an event source such as __Apache Kafka__.
 If you want to know the basic for Spring Cloud Stream/Function with Kafka Binder then please visit my previous __[tutorial](https://github.com/junbetterway/spring-cloud-func-kafka-stream-binder-basic)__.

 __[AWS Lambda](https://aws.amazon.com/lambda/)__ now allows customers to build applications that can be triggered by messages in an Apache Kafka cluster hosted on any infrastructure - either __Self-managed Apache Kafka Cluster__ or __[AWS Managed Streaming for Kafka](https://aws.amazon.com/msk/)__.
 Customers can keep their existing Apache Kafka cluster as-is, and quickly and easily build Kafka consumer applications with Lambda without needing to worry about provisioning or managing servers.

 Please refer to the offical __[AWS Documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-kafka.html)__ on how to use AWS Lambda with an Apache Kafka cluster for more details.

-I prefer this __[blog](https://aws.amazon.com/blogs/compute/using-self-hosted-apache-kafka-as-an-event-source-for-aws-lambda/)__ since it has some examples on how to completely configure self-managed Apache Kafka as Event Source for AWS Lambda.
+I prefer this __[AWS Blog](https://aws.amazon.com/blogs/compute/using-self-hosted-apache-kafka-as-an-event-source-for-aws-lambda/)__ since it has some examples on how to completely configure self-managed Apache Kafka as Event Source for AWS Lambda.

 ## Getting Started
 Our main application is pretty simple with traditional bean definition: